mmaulwurff/dps-widget/Readme.md

 - when changing history size, data updates after a second, and the graph may look wrong for a second.

+## Acknowledgments

+- Thanks to juq for bug reports.

 ## License

 Code: GPLv3